Inspectable substrate, not supervision, defeats the blackbox problem

 The blackbox analogy holds only if the output substrate is opaque.
 Neural network weights are opaque to any inspector — human or LLM.
 But repo artifacts (prompts, schemas, evals, deterministic code) are inherently inspectable.
 They can be diffed, tested, reverted, and reviewed — by humans or by LLMs.
 The substrate is what matters, not who reviews it.

 An LLM can review a diff and catch a Clever Hans shortcut in generated code.
 It can run evals and detect overfitting to the test suite.
-It can compare a crystallised function against its specification and flag edge cases.
+It can compare a codified function against its specification and flag edge cases.
 None of this is possible with weight updates — not because LLMs lack judgment, but because weights lack structure.

 The failure mode mapping

-ML failure mode Crystallisation equivalent Mitigation available
+ML failure mode Codification equivalent Mitigation available

 Overfitting to spec Goodharting on evals Broader eval sets, LLM-as-judge on unseen cases